 “I’ll say I’m on business in the Grove.”

 “Get a hotel there.
 We can have a secret tryst.”
-I’ve gotten as hard as a rock.
-As always my dick does my thinking for me.
+I have gotten rock hard.
+As usual my dick does the thinking for me.

 “This is too exciting.
 I don’t want to be breaking you up from your boyfriend.”

 “It’s not you.
 We’ve been rocky for months.”

 I give him my home numbers in Ames and Coral Gables.
 In for a penny, in for a pound.
 I worry that there is no one to confide in.
 I just like having a secret life.